Black Coffee: 10 Health Benefits & 6 Side Effects

 Tip: If you suffer repeatedly from short-term migraines (on up to 14 days per month), then coffee may provide relief.

 It is important that you do not take more than 90 milligrams of caffeine, i.e. about half a cup of the hot drink per day.
-However, if you exceed the value, then you increase the risk of further headaches or migraine attacks.
+If you exceed the value, then you increase the risk of further headaches or migraine attacks.

 Promotes Water Excretion